About Fad Free Nutrition Blog

-I was born and actually live in Puerto Rico, where I also began my career.
+Though I currently live in Gainesville, Florida, I was actually born in Puerto Rico, where I also began my dietetics career.
 I obtained a Bachelor’s Degree in Nutrition and Dietetics from the University of Puerto Rico, Rio Piedras Campus, and a Master’s Degree in Public Health from the University of Puerto Rico, Medical Sciences Campus.
 I’ve been a Registered Dietitian for over 15 years now, but I’m an eternal student, and I love to keep on learning more about the science of nutrition every day.

 No Fads, Just Facts